mr-siddharth/nopAdminSelenium/README.md

   - Automatic screenshot capture
     - The framework is intelligent enough to determine if a test has failed and automatically takes a screenshot on failure.
     - Also, an api has been provided to easily take full page screenshots with a predefined file name format.

+  - Hassle-free Webdriver Management
+    - The framework automatically handles the driver dependencies for all the browsers.
+    - No need to download and specify new drivers when you update your browsers.
+It will automatically download (and cache it) all the required webdriver files for the installed browser version.

   - Reporting
     - A separate folder with timestamp is created for each test run containing logs, screenshots and an HTML report.
     - An HTML report is created using pytest-html which summarises passes, failures, logs, time taken by each test etc.